cubefs/cubefs/README.md

 CubeFS ("储宝" in Chinese) is an open-source cloud-native file storage system, hosted by the [Cloud Native Computing Foundation](https://cncf.io) (CNCF) as an [incubating](https://www.cncf.io/projects/) project.

-CubeFS has been commonly used as the datacenter filesystem for online applications, database or data processing services and machine learning jobs orchestrated by Kubernetes to separate storage from compute.
-CubeFS is also a high-performance object store compatible with the S3 API.
+First, CubeFS has been commonly used as the datacenter filesystem for online applications, database or data processing services and machine learning jobs orchestrated by Kubernetes to separate storage from compute.
+Second, CubeFS also works as a high-performance object store compatible with the S3 API.
 Moreover, CubeFS offers personal cloud storage on all your devices.

 Some key features of CubeFS include: